null

 Examples of Cold Pressing Extracts

-• Lemon Oil (Citrus limon): Essential Oil.
+• Lemon Essential Oil (Citrus limon): Essential oil.

-• Orange Oil (Citrus sinensis): Essential Oil.
+• Orange Essential Oil (Citrus sinensis): Essential oil.

 Solvent Extraction